Rudxain/blog/post/re_wwworst_app_store.md

 Ever heard of the [Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Storage)?
 Cookies?
 (3 generalizations!)

 I get the point.
 They're talking about those apps that require user-accounts for seemingly no reason.
-I hate when apps force me to register/login/sign-in just to do something trivial (looking at you, Twitter and Pinterest).
+I hate when apps force me to register/login/sign-in just to do something trivial (looking at you: Samsung, Twitter and Pinterest).
 Corps come with the excuse "bot protection", but that's what CAPTCHAs are for!

 > backups of your data, but you'd have to figure out how to decode